Symptoms and diagnosis of cancer in children and teenagers

 - Feeling generally unwell for no reason

 Testing for cancer when you have no symptoms is called screening.
 There is no children´s cancer screening programme in Ireland or anywhere in the world at present.
-If you are concerned about cancer in your child, talk to your GP.
+If you are concerned about cancer in your child, talk to your doctor.

 First, visit your GP if you are worried about any symptoms.
 If your doctor has concerns about your child, he or she will refer them to a hospital.
 There your child will see a specialist who may arrange more tests.
 Your child may need some of the following tests: